Sventimir/euclids-elements/README.md

     $ pdflatex -shell-escape elements.tex

-If it spits warning about missing refernces, just rebuild and all should be fine.
+If it spits a warning about missing refernces, just rebuild and all should be fine.

 During the compilation a lot of intermediate files are created including